MD2Korg/software.md2k.org/content/howto/mPerf/field-managers.md

 ## Install/Update Apps
 mCerebrum uses a suite of software applications in conjunction with the main mCerebrum interface app.
-Follow these steps to download the latest versions of all the apps in your configuration of the mCerebrum suite.
+Follow these steps to download the latest versions of all the apps in your mCerebrum suite.

 <center><iframe src="https://www.youtube.com/embed/7kaM9G_fxxg" width="560" height="315" frameborder="0" allowfullscreen="allowfullscreen"></iframe></center>